KnorrFG/dotree/README.md

 }
 ```

-and presents you with the options to execute the commands configured in the file
+it presents you with the options to execute the commands configured in the file
 by typing the configured key.
 For Example: with the given config file above, I could
 start dotree by typing `dt` (after it was installed), and then type `gb` while dotree is
 running to execute `git switch $(git branch | fzf)` in bash.